timothypratley/scittle-kitchen/README.md

 ## License

+Plugins bundle source packages which may be governed by a different license.
+Refer to the source package license to be sure it meets your license needs.
+For example the Emmy package is licensed under GPL.

-Distributed under the EPL License.
+Scittle Kitchen (the build process) is distributed under the EPL License.
 See LICENSE.